 - Genetic influence: Are women more susceptible to weight gain?

 What causes cellulite?

-“Put very simply, cellulite occurs when adipose (fat) tissue pushes through the connective tissue of the skin,” explains Body Science sports dietitian Harriet Walker.
+“Cellulite occurs when adipose (fat) tissue pushes through the connective tissue of the skin,” explains Body Science sports dietitian Harriet Walker.

 “Hormones impacts the amount of fat we store, the quality of our skin and connective tissue health,” says Michaela.
 “When this occurs, it’s more common to start noticing cellulite.”